NichlasB/alynt-wc-customer-order-manager/README.md

 - Click the button to copy the payment URL to your clipboard
 - Share the link with your customer via email, message, or any preferred method

+### Customer Order Editing
+When customers receive payment links for pending orders, they can:
+- **Edit Order Contents**: Add or remove products using the search interface
+- **Adjust Quantities**: Change item quantities with real-time stock validation
+- **Update Shipping**: Select different shipping methods with automatic cost calculation
+- **Add Notes**: Include special instructions or requests
+- **Review Changes**: See updated totals before proceeding to payment

+**Access Requirements:**
+- Order must be in "Pending" status
+- Valid order key required (automatically included in payment links)
+- Feature can be enabled/disabled by administrators

+**Security Features:**
+- Only pending orders can be edited
+- Order key validation prevents unauthorized access
+- Stock validation prevents overselling
+- Customer-specific pricing maintained

 ## 🔒 Security

 The plugin implements various security measures: